 - Red teams that would benefit from a detailed list of vulnerabilities in the applications

-Penetration testing stages are five:
+Penetration testing stages are as follows:

 - Planning and reconnaissance